Updated June 6, 2021

 Then have a look at the picture from a Melbourne service.
 I’m hoping it’s just not a very flattering photo but I can’t easily imagine what else that brown area could be.

 The most important area to clean is where the gum attaches to the tooth.
 This is where the active gum recession and infection occurs, and how teeth are lost.
 This is also the hardest area to clean, especially if there are already gingival pockets (see the diagram).
 It hurts.

 Tartar sitting exposed on a crown is just a cosmetic issue by comparison.
 This might be why anaesthetic free pet dentals are often advertised as ‘cosmetic’ or ‘hygienic’.
 Remember that bad breath should completely disappear after dentistry.

 Failure To Remove Bad Teeth

 The video also shows a common trap: the pulp exposure.
-This tooth required a complex extraction involving a nerve block and stitches but the dog is already more comfortable.
+This tooth required a complex extraction involving a nerve block and stitches and the dog is already more comfortable.
 Leaving bad teeth in the jaw causes chronic pain, and often a tooth root infection which can spread elsewhere.

 The anaesthetic free dentistry people state that they send dogs and cats needing extractions to vets.
 Read veterinary guidelines on when teeth are extracted and you will ask: how do they know?

 I usually don’t know whether a tooth needs removal until I’ve probed the periodontal pockets and looked for pulp exposure.
 If they can do this conscious they are better than me.